São Francisco de Sales

 São Francisco de Sales is a municipality in the west of the Brazilian state of Minas Gerais.
-As of 2020 the population was 6,274 in a total area of 1,129 km².
+As of 2020 the population was 6,274 in a total area of 1,129 km2.
 It became a municipality in 1962.

-Location
+Geography

 São Francisco de Sales belongs to the statistical micro-region of Frutal.
 It is located at an elevation of 423 meters on the northern bank of the Rio Grande and is crossed by the Verde River.
 Neighboring municipalities are: